Empirical Bayes PCA in high dimensions: Introduction

 \subsection{Related literature}

-The possible inconsistency of principal component estimates in high dimensions was shown in \cite{lu2002sparse,johnstone2009consistency}, and improving PCA using prior structure of the PCs has been a long-standing goal.
-For longitudinal data where PCs are assumed smooth with respect to a given ordering of the variables, functional PCA methods such as those of \cite{rao1958some,rice1991estimating,yao2005functional} may be applied.
-In applications where no such variable ordering is available, a large body of literature has notably studied sparse PCA methods, which assume the PCs to exhibit entrywise sparsity---a partial list of references includes \cite{cadima1995loading,jolliffe2003modified,d2005direct,zou2006sparse,amini2008high,birnbaum2013minimax,cai2013sparse,fan2013large,ma2013sparse,vu2013fantope}.

-The example of Figure \ref{fig:1000genomesintro} illustrates a setting where the PCs exhibit strong prior structure, but this structure is not well-characterized by a simple description of entrywise sparsity.
-We believe that such examples may be common in applications of PCA across scientific domains, and this forms the primary motivation for our work.
-In this respect, our goals are most closely aligned with \cite{wang2018empirical} mentioned above and with \cite{aubin2019spiked} which explored prior distributions described by deep generative models.
-Compared to this latter approach, where the priors remain parametrized by a small number of input variables, we propose a more nonparametric method that does not assume any model for the prior structure.
+The possible inconsistency of PCA in high dimensions has been discussed in \cite{lu2002sparse,johnstone2009consistency,johnstone2018pca}, and improving PCA using prior structure has been a long-standing goal.
+A large body of literature has notably studied sparse PCA methods, which improve over PCA under sparsity assumptions \cite{cadima1995loading,jolliffe2003modified,d2005direct,zou2006sparse,amini2008high,birnbaum2013minimax,cai2013sparse,fan2013large,ma2013sparse,vu2013fantope}.
+Figure \ref{fig:1000genomesintro} illustrates an example where the PCs indeed have strong prior structure, but this structure is not well-characterized by entrywise sparsity.
+We believe that such examples may be common across scientific applications, and this forms the primary motivation for our work.

-EB-PCA is complementary to spectral shrinkage methods \cite{cai2010singular,ledoit2012nonlinear,shabalin2013reconstruction,nadakuditi2014optshrink,chatterjee2015matrix,gavish2017optimal} that preserve the sample PCs but shrink or truncate the singular values.
-These methods have been motivated in part by a perspective that, in the absence of prior structural knowledge about the PCs, it is reasonable to restrict attention to the class of rotationally equivariant procedures which preserve the sample PCs.
-Our work stands contrary to this perspective, illustrating that when the PCs have structure but this structure is simply unknown, empirical Bayes methods can substantially improve over such equivariant procedures.
+EB-PCA is complementary to spectral shrinkage methods that preserve the sample PCs but shrink or truncate the singular values \cite{cai2010singular,ledoit2012nonlinear,shabalin2013reconstruction,nadakuditi2014optshrink,chatterjee2015matrix,gavish2017optimal}.
+These methods have been motivated in part by a perspective that, in the absence of prior structural knowledge about the PCs, ``...it is reasonable to require that covariance matrix estimators be rotation-equivariant [and have] the same eigenvectors as the sample covariance matrix'' \cite{ledoit2012nonlinear}.
+Our work stands contrary to this perspective, illustrating that empirical Bayes ideas can substantially improve over such equivariant procedures even without knowledge of prior structure, as long as some structure is present.